Rockets of Today

 They’ve also made noise about working with “green” propellants.
 Maybe that’s for their topper, which appears to be a flat little orbit-trimming kick stage.

 The one other thing which distinguishes the Tianlong is its fuel.
-It may seem chemically like any other highly refined kerosene, it’s different in that it’s refined from coal instead of petroleum.
+It may seem chemically like any other highly refined kerosene, but it’s different in that it’s refined from coal instead of petroleum.
 Since China has endless amounts of coal, this may make this form of fuel cheaper someday.

-Tianlong-2: mass unknown, diam 3.35 m, thrust 1860 kN, imp unknown, gas generator? (kerosene), payload ~2 t, cost unknown, record 0/1/0 through May 2023.
+Tianlong-2: mass unknown, diam 3.35 m, thrust 1860 kN, imp unknown, gas generator? (kerosene), payload ~2 t, cost unknown, record 0/1/0 through 2023.